Nevaehni/SoftwareManager/README.md

 ```

 **Installation Methods**:
-1. First attempts to use Chocolatey with the custom URL as source
+1. First attempts to use Winget with manifest files (if URL ends with .yaml/.yml)
 2. If that fails, downloads the file directly and runs silent installation
-3. Falls back to standard Chocolatey installation if no URL specified
+3. Falls back to standard Winget installation if no URL specified

 **Important**:
 - Only specify actual configuration files and registry keys that contain user settings